 Sometimes, you need to change one port number X to another Y. Port mapping can be used in case of blocked standard port numbers on the ISP side or when the required port numbers are already occupied.

 2.1 Let's take an example of an RDP server running on TCP port number 3389 and being accessed from the Internet using the new port number 4389.
 In this case, the connection to port 4389 will be forwarded to the specific local IP address and port 3389.

 In the 'Open the port' field, specify a new destination port (for Internet access), and in the 'Destination port' field, enter the real port number used on the server in the local network.

-Now, to connect to the desktop from the Internet, you will need to use an address in the form of Keenetic_WAN_IP-address:new_port_number
+Now, to connect to the desktop from the Internet, you will need to use Keenetic_WAN_IP_address:new_port_number

-2.2 Let's consider an example when two identical IP-cameras (with IP-addresses 192.168.1.101 and 192.168.1.102) are placed in the local network of the Keenetic router and their web-interfaces are available on port 80.
-It is necessary to configure remote access to IP-cameras from the Internet.
+2.2 For example, two identical IP cameras (with IP addresses 192.168.1.101 and 192.168.1.102) are placed in the local network of the Keenetic router, and their web interfaces are available on port 80.
+It is necessary to configure remote access to IP cameras from the Internet.

-Now, to connect to IP cameras from the Internet, you will need to use a Keenetic_WAN_IP-address:new_port_number
+Now, to connect to IP cameras from the Internet, you will need to use Keenetic_WAN_IP_address:new_port_number

-If there is a public IP address for Internet access, with the help of the port forwarding setting, you can organize remote access to the device of the local network: 'Access from the Internet to an IP-camera connected to the Keenetic'.
+If there is a public IP address for Internet access, with the help of the port forwarding setting, you can organize remote access to the device of the local network: Internet access to an IP camera connected to a Keenetic device.